oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6900_series/6921_size/105_mm_id_145_mm_od_20_mm_depth/part/readme.md

-# Hardware Bearing 6900 Series 6921 Size 105 Mm Id 145 Mm Od 20 Mm Depth
+# Hardware Bearing 6900 Series 6921 Size 105 mm Id 145 mm Od 20 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base